Employee Giving Programs

 Combined Federal Campaign (CFC):

 If you are a federal employee, you can support your favorite charities through the Combined Federal Campaign (CFC)'s fall campaign.
 With 30+ CFC campaign zones throughout the country and overseas, the CFC is one the world's largest workplace charity campaigns and has raised over $8 billion for non-profits since its inception in 1961.

 Each charity participating in the CFC has a unique CFC number assigned to them.
 To support specific charities, identify the charity's unique CFC number and enter the number on your CFC pledge form or through the online donation platform.
-Each CFC zone has a unique list of participating charitable organizations.
 Please log into the CFC's donor pledging site: https://cfcgiving.opm.gov/welcome for the complete CFC Charity List and to find more information about your specific CFC zone.

 To support America's Charities and our members, use our charity database to find your favorite charity(ies) and the unique CFC number.